 These algae resemble a dusting of flour.
 You’ll likely see them all over a tank, covering walls, substrate, and decorations.
 Brown algae may not look pleasant, but they’re a delicacy to hermit crabs.

-These algae are caused by high amounts of phosphates and silicates in a tank.
-It is common in newly set up aquariums.
+It’s common in newly set up aquariums.
 If you have plants in your aquarium, they’ll absorb these minerals and minimize growth over time; hermit crabs will eat the rest.

-If you wish to remove brown algae, wipe surfaces and perform spot cleaning.
+To remove brown algae, wipe surfaces and perform spot cleaning.

 Coralline Algae

-These algae will dominate and outgrow other nuisance algae in an aquarium.
-Many aquarium enthusiasts actively seek out the growth of coralline algae.
+Many aquarium enthusiasts actively seek out coralline algae growth.
 They look pretty, clean the water, and provide a constant, healthy food source for marine life.

 Cyanobacteria

 Scientific American explains that cyanobacteria contain toxins that harm humans and wildlife.
-Thankfully, many hermit crabs will automatically avoid eating these growths.
+Thankfully, many hermit crabs will avoid eating these growths.

 Red Slime Algae

-Maintain an appropriate pH balance in your water to prevent red slime algae.
-Regularly change the water, remove uneaten food or waste, and provide a regular current.
-If you see the beginnings of red slime algae, remove them before they gain a foothold and multiply.
+Change the water regularly, remove uneaten food or waste, and provide a regular current.
+If you observe the beginnings of red slime algae, remove it before it gains a foothold.

 As bottom-feeding scavengers, hermit crabs will consume detritus found in an aquarium, and they’ll remain contented if other foods supplement the algae.